duditop10/openGl-vs-code-test/README.md

 ---
 # How to run it
  Just run the exe inside the folder called "just run the exe in this folder".
+Just make sure that you are running _inside_ that folder (or another folder with all the files inside that folder).
 Pretty self-explanatory.